Richard Allestree: Life

 He remained an ardent royalist.
 He voted for the university decree against the Covenant, and, refusing submission to the parliamentary visitors in 1648, he was expelled.
 He found a retreat as chaplain in the house of Francis Newport, later Viscount Newport, in whose service he travelled to France.
 On his return he joined two of his friends, John Dolben and John Fell, afterwards respectively Archbishop of York and Bishop of Oxford, and later joined the household of Sir Antony Cope of Hanwell, near Banbury.
 He was now frequently employed in carrying despatches between the future Charles II of England and royalist sympathisers.
 In May 1659 he brought a command from Charles in Brussels, directing Brian Duppa, the Bishop of Salisbury, to summon all bishops to consecrate clergymen to various sees "to secure a continuation of the order in the Church of England", then in danger of becoming extinct.

 While returning from one of these missions, in the winter before the Restoration, he was arrested at Dover and committed a prisoner at Lambeth Palace, then used as a jail for royalists, but was freed after a few weeks at the instance, among others, of Lord Shaftesbury.
 At the Restoration he became canon of Christ Church, D.D. and city lecturer at Oxford.
 In 1663 he was made chaplain to the king and Regius Professor of Divinity.
 He was an Arminian discussion partner of the Calvinist Thomas Barlow while at Oxford.
 In 1665 he was appointed provost of Eton College, and proved himself a capable administrator.
 He introduced order into the disorganised finances of the college and procured the confirmation of William Laud's decree which reserved five of the Eton fellowships for members of King's College.
 His additions to the college buildings were less successful: the Upper School constructed by him at his own expense, was falling into ruin almost in his lifetime, and was replaced by the present structure in 1689.

 Allestree was buried in the chapel at Eton College, where there is a Latin inscription to his memory.

-Allestree bequeathed his library of circa 3500 books to Christ Church, Oxford.
+Allestree bequeathed his library of circa 3500 books to Christ Church, Oxford, where he also served as treasurer, helping the college to recover in the years after the civil war.